ScientaNL/lokalise-tms-github-action/README.md

 ## Usage
 Checkout the various test-workflows in the `./test-workflows` directory.
 This Action can be used as a GitHub Action step.
 You have to specify the command you want to execute.

+### PR comment template
+The template engine [ejs](https://www.npmjs.com/package/ejs) is used to render the PR comments. the keys variable is exposed, wich is `TranslationKey[]`.
+Check out the example.

 ## Configuration
 Create a valid [configuration.ts](src%2Flib%2Fconfiguration%2Fconfiguration.ts) to have this GitHub Action work properly.